hgcl/clara-le/src/posts/31-friends-sci-fi-and-coppola.md

 ## T(W)IL

 I started to follow the [Typescript course by the codecademy](https://www.codecademy.com/learn/learn-typescript).
 I feel like I have reached a comfortable level in JavaScript — at least, comfortable for what I usually need to do with it.
 Hopefully, this course will help me feel a little bit less lost when needing to read some Typescript files.
 I'm also entertaining the idea of migrating my website to Typescript for practice.
-(Well, now that I've written that sentence, I will do it for certain.) **ENDCHAR**
+(Well, now that I've written that sentence, I will do it for certain.) --ENDCHAR--